cole/aiosmtplib/docs/encryption.rst

    is upgraded in place once the client requests it by sending the STARTTLS command.
 Most servers require an upgrade before allowing AUTH commands.

-.. note:: As of version 2.0, if the server advertises STARTTLS, aiosmtplib
+.. tip:: As of version 2.0, if the server advertises STARTTLS, aiosmtplib
     will automatically initiate STARTTLS on connect.
 If this behaviour causes problems, you can opt out by passing a ``start_tls`` value of ``False``.